wthomson/FitHome-docs/PlugE.md

  Main PID: 2813 (code=exited, status=1/FAILURE)
  ```
  Check the debug records with `journalctl _PID=2813` = where the PID comes from the Main PID.
 This shows `ModuleNotFoundError: No module named 'deprecation'`.
 This error is occuring because the deprecation library was PIP'd for the virtual environment.
 To fix this, we exected the virtual environment (`$deactivate`) and `pip3 install deprecation`.
 We were then able to start the PlugE.service and verified by looking at the status.
+ ## Changes to Code and Systemd
+ Changes made to the systemd service (in this case the Python code), requires the command `systemctl daemon-reload` to make systemd aware of the changes.
+This is followed by `systemctl restart PlugE.service`.
  ## List All Services
  ```systemctl list-units | grep .service``` - lists all the current services running.